 Given the SA1 designation, BNL’s ratings will generally move in tandem with BNPP’s ratings.
 An upgrade could follow an upgrade of the parent BNPP’s ratings.

-Similarly, a downgrade could result from a downgrade of BNPP’s ratings or should the Bank become a non-core subsidiary for the Group.
+Similarly, a downgrade could result from a downgrade of BNPP’s ratings or should the Bank become a non-core subsidiary for the Group or if BNPP materially decreases its level of support.

 BNL is BNPP’s banking subsidiary in Italy, which BNPP considers to be a domestic market.
-At end-2021, BNL had EUR 101 billion in total assets.
+At end-2022, BNL had EUR 104 billion in total assets.
 The Bank operates in retail and corporate banking with a nationwide franchise and a solid footprint across Central and Western regions of Italy.
 The Bank has been part of BNPP since its acquisition in 2006.

-At end-2021, BNPP had provided EUR 5.6 billion in total funds to BNL, corresponding to 5.5% of the Bank’s total liabilities and funds.
-Deposits from retail and corporate customers, however, remain the main source of funding, accounting for 65% of the total liabilities and funds.
-BNL also had EUR 19.0 billion of ECB funds, as a result of the Bank’s participation in the TLTRO III programme.
+At end-2022, BNPP had provided EUR 7.8 billion in total funds to BNL, corresponding to 7.5% of the Bank’s total liabilities and funds.
+Deposits from retail and corporate customers, however, remain the main source of funding, accounting for 67.5% of the total liabilities and funds.
+BNL also had EUR 15.7 billion of ECB funds, as a result of the Bank’s participation in the TLTRO III programme, albeit much reduced from EUR 18.7 billion last year.

 The Parent also remains committed to maintain BNL’s capital levels.
-The Bank reported a phased-in common equity tier 1 (CET1) ratio of 12.1% up from 12.8% in 2020, and a total capital ratio of 14.9%, up from 14.3% in 2020, which provides a good cushion above the ECB SREP requirements of 8.8% for CET1 and 13.0% for Total Capital.
+The Bank reported a phased-in common equity tier 1 (CET1) ratio of 12.1% stable from end-2021, and a total capital ratio of 15.5%, up from 14.9% in 2021, which provides a good cushion above the ECB SREP requirements of 8.8% for CET1 and 13.0% for Total Capital.

-The Bank’s results in 2021 were driven by lower provisions and higher revenues despite higher operating expenses.
-Net interest income remained pressured by the low interest rate environment and higher deposits, albeit these were compensated for by volume growth and a positive impact from TLTRO III.
-Fees and commissions were up strongly year-on-year (YoY), recovering from 2020 which had been impacted by COVID-19 and lockdowns.
+The Bank’s results in 2022 were driven by higher revenues and lower provisions despite higher operating expenses.
+Net interest income remained pressured by the reduced commercial spread, although this was compensated for by volume growth.
+Fees and commissions held up despite the pressured operating environment.
 Similar to its parent BNPP, BNL continues with the implementation of cost efficiency measures, spanning from business simplification to digital transformation.
-Nonetheless, operating expenses grew slightly YoY, driven by business recovery and the cost-to-income ratio remained fairly stable in 2021.
-The cost of risk was down around 15% YoY compared to 2020 which incorporated provisions on performing loans on the back of the revisions of COVID-19-impacted macroeconomic scenarios.
+Nonetheless, operating expenses grew YoY, mainly on higher IT costs.
+The cost of risk was down around 8% YoY compared to 2021 due to lower migrations to default.

 BNL’s risk profile has continued to improve, driven by the still large but declining stock of NPLs.
-Total gross impaired loans amounted to EUR 4.8 billion at end-2021, down from EUR 6.0 billion at end-2020, thanks to a combination of NPL disposals and write-offs.
-As a result, the Bank’s total gross NPL ratio decreased to 5.1% at end-2021, from 6.9% at end-2020, which is now more in line with domestic peers and still somewhat above international peers.
-However, DBRS Morningstar views that the unprecedented measures put in place by the domestic and European authorities has delayed the formation of NPLs through the COVID-19 pandemic, and uncertainty remains regarding the full effect on asset quality.
-In addition, the macroeconomic outlook has been made less clear by Russia’s invasion of Ukraine.
+Total gross impaired loans amounted to EUR 3.5 billion at end-2022, down from EUR 4.8 billion at end-2021, thanks to a combination of NPL disposals and write-offs.
+As a result, the Bank’s total gross NPL ratio decreased to 4.0% at end-2022, from 5.1% at end-2020, which is now more in line with domestic peers albeit still above international peers.
+DBRS Morningstar expects geopolitical tensions, rising interest rates and high inflation to lead to a rise in defaults.
+However, we view BNL’s earnings generation capacity, and the backup of its parent as providing some flexibility to absorb any potential deterioration in asset quality.

 ENVIRONMENTAL, SOCIAL, GOVERNANCE CONSIDERATIONS